AmadeusITGroup/spark-perf-gazer/README.md

 - `spark.perfgazer.stages.enabled`: enable/disable stage level metrics collection (default: `true`)
 - `spark.perfgazer.tasks.enabled`: enable/disable task level metrics collection (default: `false`)
 - `spark.perfgazer.max.cache.size`: maximum number of events to keep in memory (default: `100` events)
+- `spark.perfgazer.sink.class`: fully qualified class name of the sink to use

 Json Sink settings:
-- `spark.perfgazer.sink.class`: fully qualified class name of the sink to use
 - `spark.perfgazer.sink.json.destination`: destination path for the JSON sink (if using `JsonSink`)
 - `spark.perfgazer.sink.json.writeBatchSize`: number of records to reach before writing to disk (if using `JsonSink`, default: `100` records)
 - `spark.perfgazer.sink.json.fileSizeLimit`: size of JSON file to reach before switching to a new file (if using `JsonSink`, default: `209715200` bytes = `200 MB`)
+- `spark.perfgazer.sink.json.asyncFlushTimeoutMillisecsKey`: maximum time to wait regularly before flushing reports to disk (in milliseconds)
+- `spark.perfgazer.sink.json.waitForCloseTimeoutMillisecsKey`: maximum time to wait for graceful close of the sink (in milliseconds)

 Note: the `JsonSink` uses the POSIX interface on the driver to write JSON files.

+PerfGazer comes with a shutdown hook that ensures that the listener is closed gracefully on driver JVM shutdown.

 ##### Configuration via code change